Derventio Excel is more than just a performance swimming club.

 We work with Derbyshire Home Clubs to identify those swimmers that have the attitude, capability and aptitude to excel in swimming to swim at a National level and above.
 Our programme is tailored to support swimmers through their journey from talented county swimmers, onto regional, then National stage and hopefully an international stage.

 We have the proven track record of success and the added benefit of our unique partnership model with Home Clubs means that our swimmers get access to performance level coaching and facilities, whilst still maintaining their relationship with their Home Clubs.

-Coming from the highly successful Nottinghamshire Nova programme, Jamie has 15 years experience coaching international swimmers to the highest level.
-This includes coaching a swimmer to European and Commonwealth medals in 2010 and an Olympic final in 2008.
-He was also assistant coach to World Record holder and four time Olympic medalist Rebecca Adlington.
+Jamie started coaching in 1998 at his local club before spending fourteen years at Nova Centurion (2000-2014) working with international swimmers at the highest level.
+This includes coaching senior swimmers to European and Commonwealth medals in 2010 and a British Record breaking performance in an Olympic final in 2008.
+He was assistant coach to World Record holder and four time Olympic medalist Rebecca Adlington.

-He has successfully coached swimmers at every age group level to record medal hauls at regional and national championships to medals at the European Junior Championships in 2009, 2010, 2013 and 2014.
-His achievements have led him to representing Great Britain and England at multiple international meets and camps.
-He was coach on the 2012 Aspiring World Performers Olympic Camp leading up to the London games and a British Swimming National event sprint coach in 2013.
+He has successfully coached at every level, this includes leading teams to record medal hauls at regional and national championships.
+Jamie has guided junior swimmers to many international achievements at Commonwealth, World and European championships, including medals at the European Juniors in 2009, 2010, 2013, 2014 and 2019.
+His achievements have led him to represent Great Britain and England at multiple international meets and camps.
+He was a coach on the 2012 Aspiring World Performers Olympic Camp leading up to the London games and a British Swimming National event sprint coach in 2013.

-His philosophy focusses on an athlete centred, integrated approach to preparation in order to achieve world class results.
-He believes that with the right coaching an athlete can truly take responsibility for their sporting journey and fulfil their performance potential.
+Jamie’s philosophy focuses on the values of commitment, respect and care.
+He believes in a person centred approach to preparation in order to achieve world class results.
+With the right coaching and support an athlete can truly take ownership for their sporting journey and fulfil their performance potential.